AVEVA/CONNECT-data-services-developer-docs/content/communities/manage-users.md

 uid: managecommunityusers
 ---

-# Manage users in a community
+# Manage members in a community

-The `Community Details` page lets you add and delete community users.
-The users must belong to your own tenant.
-The `Community Details` page also lets you assign roles to users in your tenant.
+The `Community Details` page lets you add and delete user who hold membership in a community.
+You can only add users to the community from your own tenant.
+Each tenant manages its own community membership.

+When you add a user to the community, they are assigned the [Community Member role](xref:ccRoles#community-roles-preview) within the scope of the community.
+This role lets the user view the community, view the data shared within it, and share data.

+## Prerequisites to manage members of a community

+To manage community membership, you must be a [community administrator](xref:ccRoles#community-administrators-preview).

 ## Add users to a community

 To add users from your own tenant to a community, follow these steps:

-**Note:** To perform this procedure, you must be a Community Administrator.

 1. In the left pane, select **Data Management** > **Communities**.